Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

 As well as that we were asked to create 3 mockup uses of the main space; Retail, Cafe and Office.
 This would help the letting agents find a suitable tenant.

 Irish Sponsorship Summit 2016 is an annual event held in Croke Park, Dublin and this year the company decided to do a re-brand.

 Our task involved re-designing their logo to give it a fresh look while still maintaining the corporate look and putting together a set of basic branding guidelines for future use.

 As well as that we were asked to re-edit their existing promo video, which wasn't up to par.
 We used the footage which was shot at the last event (and shot some of our own original time lapses of Croke park) and completely re-cut the video making it shorter, to the point and more approachable.

 The logo was also animated and we created a series of animations to go into the video.

 Finally we had a task of re-designing the website completely which will be launched and published at a later stage.

+Open for Vintage is an online store for premium vintage items.
+Their aim is to connect customers with the world's finest vintage and pre-owned boutiques.
 Originally they came to us looking for initial logo and conceptual designs to get their branding off the ground in order to contact investors.
 We put together a basic logo, imagery and a set of branding guidelines which helped them raise a substantial amount of investment in a short period of time.

 Months later they returned to us looking for a full branding package including a logo, icon, full extensive set of branding guidelines (including colour palettes, font families, photography guidelines, imagery, etc.), initial packaging design concepts, sales packs, website artwork, etc.